kubewarden/docs/src/psp-migration.md

       max: 443
 ```

 Let's create Kuberwarden policies to achieve the same goal.
-One thing that you need to know about Kubewarden policies is that every rule will be enforced by a separate policies.
+One thing that you need to know about Kubewarden policies is that every rule will be enforced by a separate policy.
 In our example, one policy each will be required for the user and group configuration, for the host namespace, for the privileged escalation and for the privileged container configuration.

 Let's start with blocking container escalation.
 For that you can deploy a policy as shown below: